 Epilepsy and diabetes cause defective nitric oxide activity in the brain and stop the creation of new memories and make it difficult to remember old things.

 How optimal NO levels improve memory

-Luckily, if damage from nitric oxide is mild, memory can be improved by improving the production of nitric oxide.
+Luckily, if damage from a nitric oxide deficiency is mild, memory can be improved by increasing the production of nitric oxide.

 Animal studies have discovered the synthesis of nitric oxide in the brain, and its role in a variety of brain and nerve functions.
 Its role includes learning, memory creation, blood vessel dilation, memory retrieval, immune response, food intake, cortical arousal, perception of dangerous stimuli, penile erection and yawning.
 Scientists found that NO is synthesized in the brain upon demand in these situations and is used immediately.
 It is never stored.
 Recent scientific evidence also suggests that NO affects short-term memory traces.

 As far as scientists know, nitric oxide is synthesised from nitrates which are available in fruits, beetroot and dark green leafy vegetables.
 It is also synthesised from L-arginine and L-citrulline, amino acids that the body synthesises but are also available in food.